ambidextrous/csv_log_cleaner/README.md

 ## Name

-`csv_cleaner` - Clean CSV files to conform to a type schema by streaming them from `stdin` to `stdout` through a small memory buffers using multiple threads and logging data loss.
+`csv_log_cleaner` - Clean CSV files to conform to a type schema by streaming them from `stdin` to `stdout` through a small memory buffers using multiple threads and logging data loss.

 ## Synopsis

 ```
-cat input.csv | csv_cleaner -j schema.json -l log.json > output.csv
+cat input.csv | csv_log_cleaner -j schema.json -l log.json > output.csv
 ```

 ## Description

-The `csv_cleaner` tool takes a JSON CSV schema definition (e.g. one defining a `NAME` column of type String, an `AGE` column of type Int and a `DATE_OF_BIRTH` column of type Date) and a `CSV` file which is required to conform to that definition and cleans the input data to conform with the schema definition.
+The `csv_log_cleaner` tool takes a JSON CSV schema definition (e.g. one defining a `NAME` column of type String, an `AGE` column of type Int and a `DATE_OF_BIRTH` column of type Date) and a `CSV` file which is required to conform to that definition and cleans the input data to conform with the schema definition.

 Illegal values are either cleaned (e.g. by adding `.0` to the end of integer values in a float column) or deleted (e.g. by replacing a `not_a_float` string value in a float column with an empty string), with all data loss being logged in an output JSON file, along with the maximum and minimum illegal values encountered.